-Choosing our LED products, two parameters “Peak Wavelength” and “Dominant Wavelength” are shown in selection.
-It may ask “What is the difference between them?”.
+When choosing between our LED products, there are two different wavelength parameters: “Peak Wavelength” and “Dominant Wavelength” A common question is “What is the difference between them?”.

-Peak Wavelength - It defines as the single wavelength where the radiometric emission spectrum of the light source reaches its maximum.
-Simply to state, it does not represent any perceived emission of the light source by the human eye, but rather by photo-detectors.
+Peak Wavelength - Peak wavelength is defined as the single wavelength where the radiometric emission spectrum of the light source reaches its maximum.
+More simply, it does not represent any perceived emission of the light source by the human eye, but rather by photo-detectors.

-Dominant Wavelength - It is the single wavelength that is perceived by the human eye.
-Generally one light is consists of multiple wavelength spectrum from the light source rather than one single wavelength.
+Dominant Wavelength - Dominant wavelength is defined as the single wavelength that is perceived by the human eye.
+Generally one light source consists of multiple wavelength spectrums from the light source rather than one single wavelength.
 Our brains turn those multiple spectrums into a single color of light consistent with a single specific wavelength which is what we see when we look at the light.
 That’s the light source’s Dominant wavelength.

-In general, these two parameters have not big different, but it can consider our application when using these two parameters.
+In general, these two parameters are not drastically different, but it can pay to consider our application when using these two parameters.

-For example, if the LED is used in optical instruments and machines are being used to identify the wavelength, it should use Peak Wavelength for LED selection.
+For example, if the LED is used in optical instruments and machines are being used to identify the wavelength, you should use Peak Wavelength for your LED selection.

-If the LED is used to backlight a display or otherwise illuminate or indicate something for human operators, you should use Dominant Wavelength for LED selection.
+If the LED is used to backlight a display or otherwise illuminate or indicate something for human operators, you should use Dominant Wavelength for your LED selection.